Sidi Yahya Mosque: Notable features & Architecture

 Sidi Yahya is made in the Sudano-Sahelian Style and resembles its sister mosques in Timbuktu as well as the well known Great Mosque of Djenne.
 The earthen structure is made entirely of indigenous and natural materials.
 Every year because of rain and erosion, the community partakes in a festival in which the banco, or mud mixture, is reapplied to the building.
 The exterior of the building is studded with exposed beams of wood called torons which are used to climb to higher parts of the mosque to apply a new layer of mud.
 According to Prussin Labelle, the Sidi Yahya Mosque's architecture diverges slightly from traditional Islamic architecture's focus on cosmology.
 Instead of emphasis on divinity and heaven typically expressed through ornament and epigraphy, Sidi Yahya Mosque utilizes clay, mud, and rock to reiterate earthiness and connections to living and dead ancestors whose physical bodies remain buried within the mosque.
 Permanence and monumentality were the primary objectives in medieval African socio-political structures, and this permanence is thought to be reflected through the earth-based architectural styles used to construct the Sidi Yahya Mosque.
 The significance of earthworks and earth style architecture reflects the rules of ancestral significance in medieval Africa.
 Individuals who built the mosque along with other monuments were also grave-diggers and tomb-makers, further incorporating the sacred nature of the Earth and its ancestors into its style.

 Sidi Yahya closely resembles other famous mosques in Timbuktu, such as the Sankore and the Djinguereber mosques.
 However, key differences distinguish the Sidi Yahya mosque.
 The doors of the Sidi Yahya mosque are low and ornately designed, showing Moroccan influence from the time when the city was under Maghsharan Tuareg authority (c.
 1400–1468).
 Architecturally, the building contains a covered prayer hall, internal courtyards, wooden doors, and arched openings.
 A single minaret with pointed arches rises above the mosque and main courtyard but does not reach the height of the two other large mosques in the city.
 The courtyard was later converted into a cemetery that is no longer in use.
 The imams of the mosque are buried in an underground area north of the building where evening and morning prayers are recited.
 It also contains lodgings for the mosque's guard.
-A smaller, external courtyard is used as reading space during the celebration of the birth of Prophet Muhammad.
+A smaller, external courtyard is used as reading space during the celebration of the birth of Muhammad.
 The roof of the mosque, like other buildings in Timbuktu, is supported by wood from the indigenous ronnier tree, covered with layers of mud to form the plaster-like exterior.
 Compared to other mosques of Timbuktu, this one benefits from greater care and maintenance.